Menu

 Finally, in any of these cases, North Carolina reserves the right to determine the punishments to the judges based on any of the above factors.

 When faced with a misdemeanor in North Carolina, you need the services of an experienced North Carolina criminal defense attorney.
 Misdemeanor crimes should not be taken lightly.
 A criminal defense attorney can help you achieve a lesser sentence since the judge’s decision is mostly discretionary.
 Additionally, an attorney can assist you in taking the right course of action.
-If you are facing criminal charges for a North Carolina misdemeanor contact our office for a free attorney consultation.
+If you are facing criminal charges for a North Carolina misdemeanor contact our office for an attorney consultation.